Carpet

-A carpet or rug is a textile floor covering typically consisting of an upper layer of pile attached to a backing.
-The pile was traditionally made from wool, but since the 20th century, synthetic fibres such as polypropylene, nylon, and polyester have often been used as a cheaper alternative to wool.
-The pile usually consists of twisted tufts that are typically heat-treated to maintain their structure.
-The terms carpet and rug can be interchangeable, though they have different definitions; rugs are generally loose-laid and of a smaller size, while carpets are cut to fit a room and fixed in place.
+A carpet or rug is a textile floor covering that typically consists of an upper layer of pile attached to a backing.
+In Europe, the pile was traditionally made of wool, but since the 20th century, synthetic fibres such as polypropylene, nylon, and polyester have been used as less expensive alternatives.
+The pile often consists of twisted tufts that are heat-treated to maintain their structure.

+The terms carpet and rug are often used interchangeably, although rugs are generally smaller and loose-laid.
+Since the 19th century, there has been a trend toward the production of fitted carpets, including wall-to-wall carpeting that is fixed in place.